A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov

 Finally, we test the approach on a fully quantum system.
 Our model system in this case is a pair of coupled spin-1/2 particles subject to an exchange-like interaction as the one seen in the classic Heisenberg model \cite{mattis1981}, with the addition of a random up or down field along $z$ for each of them:

 (see \cref{fig:spins}).

-This gives four possible Hamiltonians between which the systems can jump.
+This gives four possible Hamiltonians for the system.
+We consider what happens when the Hamiltonian changes in time alternating between these four possibilities - in physical terms, this could be seen as the magnetic fields applied to each spin individually flipping at random.
 The uncorrelated jumping matrix from \cref{G0_uncorr} was used again here.
 The spins are prepared in a pure state, both pointing along the $x$ axis,

 with a density matrix $\rho_0 = \left|\psi_0\right>\left<\psi_0\right|$.
-Since we're considering a system of two $S=1/2$ spins, the Hilbert space can be represented with a basis of four states.
+Since we are considering a system of two $S=1/2$ spins, the Hilbert space can be represented with a basis of four states.
 This means the density matrix and Hamiltonian can be written as 4x4 matrices.
 In the Fock-Liouville space, the density matrix becomes a 16 dimensional complex-valued vector, and the Liouvillian a 16x16 complex matrix that we can write as \cite{manzano2020}